 Music Director: Jane C. Cleary-Kirk

 Each Sunday morning we gather to worship as a congregation.
 You will find our sanctuary to be bright and inviting, offering the charm and intimacy that befits a New England church that has been in existence for almost 400 years!
 Our Worship Services truly reflect our Congregational Church tradition.
-Our Pastor leads a service in which Holy Scripture is revered and honored, and is central to our Worship Service.
-We also celebrate Communion, the Lord's Supper, on the 1st Sunday of the month and all who seek Christ are welcome at the table.
+Our Pastor leads a service in which Holy Scripture is revered, honored, and central to our Worship.
+We also celebrate Communion, the Lord's Supper, on the 1st Sunday of the month, and all who seek Christ are welcome at the table.
 Baptisms are also occasionally part of the morning Worship Service.
-We pray as a congregation and together bring our joys and needs to the Lord.
+We pray as a congregation, together bringing our joys and concerns to the Lord.
 Our music is a mix of traditional and contemporary hymns, led by our Music Director/Organist and choir.
-On the 2nd & 3rd Sundays of the month we have a brief children's sermon, after which the children depart for a Sunday School lesson; on the 1st & 4th Sundays of the month children remain in the Worship Service with their families.
+On the 2nd & 3rd Sundays of the month (during the school year) we have a brief children's sermon, after which the children depart for a Sunday School lesson; on the 1st & 4th Sundays of the month children remain in the Worship Service with their families.
 We then listen to God's Word, the Bible, proclaimed and preached.
 We conclude with a time of coffee, light refreshments, and fellowship before we depart to bring the Light of Christ to a waiting world!

 We believe in God as the only living and true God, in Jesus Christ, as the Son of God and the Savior of the world, and in the Holy Spirit as the enlightener, sanctifier and guide of God's people.
 We believe also in the Holy Scriptures as a revelation from God; as such we embrace them, promising to make it our careful, conscientious, and persevering endeavor to regulate our conduct agreeably to their requirement.